zowe/docs-site/docs/user-guide/cli-using-team-managing-credential-security.md

 ## Secure credential storage

-With the introduction of team profiles in Zowe CLI V2, the **Secure Credential Store (SCS) Plug-in** is deprecated.
+With the introduction of team profiles in Zowe CLI V2, the **secure credential store (SCS) Plug-in** is deprecated.
 The `zowe scs` command group is obsolete.

 Secure credential encryption is now included with the Zowe CLI core application.
-When a command using a profile with missing `user` and `password` information is issued, Zowe CLI V2 prompts you to enter the username and password by default.
-To save secure properties and values in the Secure Credential Store, use the `zowe config` command group.
+When a command using a profile with missing `user` and `password` information is issued, Zowe CLI V2 prompts you to enter the username and password.
+Both are then stored securely by default.

+For other ways to store credentials securely, use the `zowe config` command group.
+See the following instructions.

 ## Configuring secure properties